 Searching for something to say

-The opening lines immediately set the mood.
-It’s the middle of the night, and the singer is struggling to find the right words, possibly for a song.
+It’s the middle of the night, and he is struggling to find the right words, possibly for a song.

-There’s a sense of creative frustration, as if trying to push through writer’s block.
+There’s a sense of creative frustration here, as if he’s trying to push through writer’s block.

 Flashing lights against the sky